 What percentage of HCA should be in Garcinia cambogia?
 The supplement must contain at least 50% hydroxycitric acid (HCA).

 Can Garcinia cambogia be bad for your liver?
 In 2009, the FDA issued a safety warning after receiving more than 20 reports of severe reactions, including liver damage, in people taking the supplement Hydroxycut.
 However, it’s unclear if the Garcinia cambogia extract caused the liver damage.

 What does HCA do for weight loss?
 The peel of the fruit contains high amounts of hydroxycitric acid (HCA), which is the active ingredient responsible for most of the weight loss benefits seen in studies.
 It helps by inhibiting the enzyme responsible for fat conversion in the body.

 While Garcinia cambogia isn’t a magic button to press and transform your body, it does seem to assist in fat loss and reducing fat storage.
-This may compliment lifestyle changes when you’re looking to lean down and lose those last few pounds to look your best and impress.
+The main component of Garcinia cambogia fruit is the hydroxycitric acid (HCA) and its lactone.
+It comes from the peel of the fruit and not the whole fruit.

 Garcinia cambogia not only prevents obesity, lowers cholesterol and triglycerides, but it may also boost the immune system, fight cancer, and prevent ulcers.
 However, Garcinia cambogia may be toxic to the liver, may cause liver damage or failure, and other side effects.

 No matter what, it must be complemented with other weight loss friendly lifestyle changes as it is not a magic pill.